 Existing user licenses aren’t changed at any level, including licenses for the same service or for different subscriptions of the same service.

 If you have organizational units under your top-level organization, you can set automatic licensing options for specific organizational units.

 Google Workspace on the Annual Plan

 If you have Google Workspace on the Annual Plan, turning on automatic licensing might limit the number of users that you can create.
-If you have another service with user-based licensing, such as Drive storage, and you turn on automatic licensing for that service or Google Workspace at the top level, the maximum number of users that you can create is equal to the smallest number of licenses among your user-based services.
+If you have another service with user-based licensing and you turn on automatic licensing for that service or Google Workspace at the top level, the maximum number of users that you can create is equal to the smallest number of licenses among your user-based services.

-Example: Say you purchased 20 Google Workspace licenses and 5 Drive storage licenses.
+Example: Say you purchased 20 Google Workspace licenses and 5 Google Voice Premium licenses.
 If automatic license assignment is on at the top organization level, the maximum number of users you can create is 5.

 If you have more than one Google service with user-based licensing or multiple subscriptions of a service, here’s how manual license assignment works:

 - If you automatically assign licenses for one service or subscription, you need to manually assign licenses for any other service or subscription.